The Funhouse: Release

+Theatrical run

-The Funhouse opened in 814 theaters in the United States on March 13, 1981.
+Distribution rights for The Funhouse were acquired by Universal Pictures shortly before filming completed in mid-1980.
+Universal released the film in 814 theaters in the United States on March 13, 1981.
 It was released in some locations with the subtitle Carnival of Terror.
 (Note: John Kenneth Muir notes that the film was sometimes known as Carnival of Terror.
 During its theatrical release in the Tampa, Florida area, the film was billed with Carnival of Terror as a subtitle.)

-Television airing
+Television broadcast

 Following its theatrical release, an alternate cut of the film was aired on network television which featured additional footage to supplant the scenes of violence and nudity that had to be excised, as well as to pad the running time.
 This footage was released as a standalone bonus feature on the Blu-ray disc released by Scream Factory.

 Home media

 The film was unsuccessfully prosecuted as a video nasty in the United Kingdom a few years after its release; the BBFC had previously passed the film for cinema exhibition with an X certificate.
 Some commentators have questioned its attempted banning, given that the film is fairly tame in comparison to other entries on the list, leading some to suggest it was mistakenly chosen instead of the infamous Last House on Dead End Street, which was released under an alternative title The Fun House and did not appear on the list.
 In 1987, the BBFC passed the film for home media release with an 18 certificate, which was downgraded to a 15 certificate in 2007.
 The film received a special edition Blu-ray disc in the United Kingdom on July 18, 2011, by Arrow Video.

 In the United States, GoodTimes Entertainment released The Funhouse on VHS and DVD in 1998 and 1999, respectively.
-Universal Home Entertainment released a DVD edition in 2004.
+Universal Pictures Home Entertainment released a DVD edition in 2004.

 In October 2012, Shout!
 Factory released the film on Blu-ray and DVD in a special collector's edition under their horror sub-label, Scream Factory.
 A 4K Ultra HD Blu-ray edition featuring newly conducted interviews with cast and crew members was released by Scream Factory on September 12, 2022.

 The film has also been made available for streaming on various platforms, including the horror streaming service Shudder in 2022.

 Reception

 Box office

 The Funhouse earned $2,765,456 in the United States during its opening weekend and went on to gross $7,886,857 in total.
+Though it earned a profit, the film was a commercial disappointment.
+In his book Going to Pieces: The Rise and Fall of the Slasher Film, Adam Rockoff posits that the film's combining of elements from slasher films and monster movies "never struck a chord with audiences" at the time of its release.